onfido/onfido-android-sdk/README.md

 You can pin any communication between our SDK and server through the `.withCertificatePinning()` method in our `OnfidoConfig.Builder` configuration builder.
 This method accepts as a parameter an `Array<String>` with sha-1/sha-256 hashes of the certificate's public keys.

-For more information about the hashes, please email [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+For more information about the hashes, please email Onfido's [Customer Support](mailto:support@onfido.com).

 ## Accessibility